 Community in Action

 Social service integration efforts coordinate access to services across multiple delivery systems and disciplinary boundaries such as housing, nutrition, disability, physical health, mental health, child welfare, transportation, and workforce services.
 Approaches to integrating and coordinating social services vary depending on community needs and service availability, and can be system- or sector-based, agency-based, or client- or family-based1.
-Efforts can focus on improving collaboration across sectors, client pathways to service, or coordination and resource sharing across different levels of government2.
-Frequent features of collaborative social service integration include having common goals and a shared understanding of roles and responsibilities among organizational partners; sharing information about patients, care, and administration; and staff and professional interactions at all levels of organizations3.
+Multi-sector integration can be defined along a continuum, from smaller-scale service coordination to complete integration of multiple organizations and delivery systems2.
+Efforts can focus on improving collaboration across sectors, client pathways to service, or coordination and resource sharing across different levels of government3.
+Frequent features of collaborative social service integration include having common goals and a shared understanding of roles and responsibilities among organizational partners; sharing information about patients, care, and administration; and staff and professional interactions at all levels of organizations4.

 Expected Beneficial Outcomes (Rated)